 Emotions, Elections and Citizens’ Assemblies

-If you haven’t already read the article The End of Elections, please take a look before continuing–everything will make a lot more sense.
+If you haven’t already read the article The Metaverse vs. Democracy, please take a look before continuing–everything will make a lot more sense.

-Citizens’ assemblies are at the center of the solution.
-They have been used hundreds of times around the world and have a set of well-defined traits that insure impartiality and integrity, including:
+Citizens’ assemblies have been used hundreds of times around the world and have a set of well-defined traits that insure impartiality and integrity, including:

 - Citizens’ assemblies are generally commissioned to solve one issue.